 The site also says that the only scientifically proven way to decrease plaque and tartar is the same for dogs as it is humans: “daily brushing combined with routine tartar removal by a health professional.”

-Are Antioxidants and Vitamins the Answer?
+Are Antioxidants and Vitamins the Solution for Doggie Teeth?

 “Dogs Naturally Magazine” recommends that antioxidants added to your dog’s diet contribute to his dental health.
 They mention COQ10 and Nrf2 as antioxidants to consider and also suggest adding Biodent to your dog’s diet:

 “Standard Process Biodent (available through your veterinarian) contains a combination of cold-pressed ground bone, minerals, adrenal gland and other organ meats to support strong and healthy teeth, jawbone, connective tissues and immune system function.”

 Establish a Routine for Your Dog’s Optimum Dental Health